 Second, how much bleaching you’re doing-just highlights or an all-over color-will also affect how much damage is done.

-And finally, what type of bleach you’re using makes a difference.
+And finally, what strength of bleach you’re using makes a difference.
 Some bleaching products are harsher than others.

 How often can you bleach your hair safely without damaging it?